julianmina00/keeper/README.md

 }
 ```

 The **Maze** is **Observable**, which means that we can look up, down, left or right from our current Position, which will return a **Cell** value.
 We can also retrieve the total number of keys (it would be always 7), the keys that have already been found, and our current **Position**.
-We we can also know if the maze have been completed.
+We can also know if the maze have been completed.

 ```java
 package tws.keeper.model;